unravellingtechnologies/kilt/CONTRIBUTING.md

 - Use clear, concise language
 - Include code examples where helpful
 - Keep documentation up to date with code
-- Use proper markdown formatting
+- Use proper Markdown formatting
 - Add diagrams for complex concepts

 ## Plugin Development